learn-co-curriculum/ruby-oo-object-relationships-banking-lab/README.md

 Pass the tests.
 They are deliberatively vague; your design is up to you!
 Read the test output and test files very carefully to get through this one.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/oo-banking' title='Object Oriented Banking'>Object Oriented Banking</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/oo-banking'>OO Banking</a> on Learn.co and start learning to code for free.</p>